thaddavis/hthaogcrj-practice/READMEs/full.md

 - And optionally: a Domain

-    - Hopefully you have an extra domain handy but, in case you don’t, you can purchase one from any Domain Registrar that lets you edit the domain’s DNS records (for example I’ll be using Amazon Route 53)
+    - Hopefully you have an extra domain handy, but, in case you don’t, you can purchase one from any Domain Registrar that lets you edit the domain’s DNS records (for example I’ll be using Amazon Route 53)
-    - By adding a few entries the domain’s DNS records we can quote unquote “verify it”
+    - By adding a few entries to the domain’s DNS settings we can “verify it”
-    - Without verifying a domain that we own as the sender of our emails, the messages we send with Mailgun will probably land in the recipient’s SPAM folder
+    - Without verifying a domain we own as the sender of our emails, the messages we send with Mailgun will probably land in the recipient’s SPAM folder
-    - So if you don’t mind the A.I. generated emails we create being delivered to SPAM, then you don’t need a domain, but if you do want them to be delivered to INBOX proper then you will need a domain.
-If you’re confused, don’t worry, hold tight cause this will make a lot of sense in PART 6.
+    - So if you don’t mind the A.I. generated emails we create being delivered to SPAM, you don’t need a domain, BUT if you do want them delivered to INBOX proper, you will need a domain.

-So once again, if you want to code along, you’ll need a computer with Docker and VSCode installed (and make sure VSCode has the `Docker` and `Dev Containers` extensions too) and you’ll also need a GitHub account & a GCP account..

-The remaining prerequisites (like the OpenAI, Mailgun, & AgentOps accounts plus the domain name) can wait till PART 5…

-The design of this application we’re going building is pretty modular so you could switch out certain components for others if you prefer BUT this is what we’ll be using for demonstration purposes
+The design of this application we’re going building is modular so you could switch out certain components for others you prefer BUT this is what we’ll be using for demo purposes

-Let me know in the comments if you have any setup or installation roadblocks and you can also enter the details of the issues you come across into either Google or ChatGPT for further assistance.
+If you have any setup or installation roadblocks leave a comment and for additional support you can enter the details of the issues you come across into either Google or ChatGPT.

 Good luck and I’ll see you in part 1 when you’re ready to go : )